History of M8A-2: The Trust's McLaren M8A

 It turned out that the wings were one of the first pieces of bodywork that we actually acquired.

 We managed to track down a guy in Los Angeles who had, believe it or not, dug the fire blackened and burnt wings out of the dumpster when they were cleaning up the Motschenbacher workshop after the fire.
 These two pieces of wings and sides are quite charred in some places but if you study them hard enough you can almost see the plywood - and that’s how they were made, on a plywood buck.
-By a bit of “carcheology” I decided that these particular two pieces of wing probably came off another body panel.
+After a bit of “archeology” I decided that these particular two pieces of wing probably came off another body panel.
 We know it didn’t come off the body panel we have as the holes don’t match.
 However, we do believe that they came from Bruce’s car rather than Denny’s because they are in two pieces, as carried from the UK as hand luggage on the plane.

 So back to the body and how we started putting it all together (I hope you don’t get your alphabet confused.)
 Now the M8C front, the upper portion was the same as the A but the radiator duct opening was different because the C body went on an M6 chassis and not an M8, so that portion had to be altered as the M8A radiator was narrower.
 The C dash has a large hump in it, so we had to get rid of that and this all took hours of studying pictures, reading books and just looking at the body and absorbing it all.